 1. Corporate Image

 The company and its products must be an established name in the industry.
 It must enjoy a widespread positive brand name awareness as evident by consumer patronage and loyalty.
 If the the product is popular but not the brand itself, then think again.
-For example, we all know that Siopao (steamed buns with pork filling) is a popular snack but consumers would definitely go for Hen Lin's, Chowking's or Kowloon's than an unknown brand say, Pao-Pao's Siopao.
+For example, we all know that Siopao (steamed buns with pork filling) is a popular snack but consumers would definitely go for Hen Lin's, Chowking's or Kowloon's than an unknown brand say, Pao-Pao's Siopao.2.
+Disclosure Document

 The franchisor makes claims in the disclosure document regarding his earnings, actual and/or forecasted.
 Said claims must be backed by supporting papers that are verifiable.
 The disclosure document must also include not only the franchisor/s financial background but also his criminal records, if any, especially those dealing with financial crimes such as swindling, estafa, fraud, cheque fraud, credit card fraud, mortgage fraud, scams or confidence tricks.